-The policies vary at each firm but all take into consideration many different aspects of classic bike ownership.
-Considerations such as the fact that classic bikes are ridden less often.
-They’re also usually meticulously maintained by careful older, more experienced riders.
+Policies vary at each motorbike insurance firm but all take into consideration many different aspects of classic bike ownership.
+Such as, classic bikes are ridden less often.
+They’re also usually meticulously maintained by careful, older more experienced riders.

-Consequently, if you’re an owner of a vintage/classic moto you can expect greatly reduced premiums in nearly most cases.
+Consequently, if you’re an owner of a vintage/classic bike you can expect greatly reduced premiums in nearly most cases.

 Definition of a Classic/Vintage Bike

-What makes a motorcycle a classic, is an almost philosophical question.
+What makes a motorcycle a classic is an almost philosophical question.
 One to be endlessly debated in riding circles.
-Insurance companies on the other hand take a more pragmatic yet nuanced approach.
+Underwriters on the other hand take a more pragmatic yet nuanced approach.

-All providers specify minimum age prerequisites somewhere between 15 and 30 years for classic bikes and 30 or 40 years for vintage bikes.
+As such, their brokers specify differing minimum age prerequisites.
+It’s somewhere between 15 and 30 years for classic bikes and 30 or 40 years for vintage bikes.

-These age thresholds may also be accompanied by stipulations for make, model and even the perceived status of the machine from a collector’s perspective.
+These age thresholds may also be accompanied by stipulations surrounding make and model.
+Even the perceived status of the machine from a collector’s perspective will be factored in.
 This is especially true when considering future classics.

 There are four noteworthy components of classic bike policies to consider.
-Three of them will be applicable to nearly all owners: Agreed Value, Laid-up Cover, and Salvage Retention.
+Three of them will apply to nearly all owners: Agreed Value, Laid-up Cover, and Salvage Retention.
 The last is Static Display cover which will be applicable to only a few riders.
 (I’ll explain below.)

 Virtually all insurers of classic two-wheel machines offer these four products.
-Some of the insurers even offer some of the cover as standard.
-Although, at most, you will have to pay for the additional cover.
+Some of the firms even offer these services as standard.
+Although, with most, you’ll need to pay extra for the additional cover.

 Having an agreed value stipulation in your policy means peace of mind.
 Should you end up with a Total Loss claim (a write-off) it guarantees a pre-agreed value (between you and the insurer) for your bike.

-This is obviously a good thing as it insulates your motorcycle from the whims of the market.
+This is obviously a good thing.
+It insulates your motorcycle from the whims of the market.

-However, adding this type of cover usually comes with an increase in the monthly or annual premium and sometimes has an additional setup fee.
+However, adding this type of cover usually comes with an increase in the monthly or annual premium.
+And, sometimes it has an additional setup fee.

-If you’re not riding your bike, Laid-Up insurance covers it for Fire, Theft and Accidental damage.
-As the term suggests it’s applicable for owners of motorbikes that are stored away and not being ridden.
+If you’re not riding your bike, Laid-Up insurance covers it for Fire, Theft and Accidental Damage.
+As the term suggests it applies to owners of motorbikes that are stored away and not being ridden.

 You’ll be in the company of the majority of classic riders if you only ride when the weather’s pleasant and the road conditions are good.
 Mostly this means riding in the summer months only — in the UK at least

-During the winter the bike’s probably in the garage, covered with the battery on trickle charge.
-A Comprehensive policy in scenario means you’ll be paying for cover that you don’t need.
-So laid insurance makes sense.
+During the winter your bike’s probably in the garage, covered with the battery on trickle charge.
+A Comprehensive policy in this scenario means you’ll be paying for something that you don’t need.
+So laid-up cover makes sense.

-If your bike qualifies, the additional benefit is that you’re not required to declare your bike off the road.
-Therefore no need to apply for SORN (UK) when you’re not riding.
+If your bike qualifies, the additional benefit is that you’re not required to declare that it’s off the road.
+Therefore, there’s no need to apply for SORN (UK) when you’re not riding.

-If you have a Total Loss (write-off) claim, then Salvage Retention cover will mean you retain the right to salvage your motorcycle.
-But that’s only if it falls into Category N or S, following the claim inspection.
+If you have a Total Loss (write-off) claim, with Salvage Retention you will retain the right to salvage your motorcycle.
+But, that’s only if it falls into Category N or S following the claim inspection.

 However, if the bike is classed as a category A or B write-off it will no longer be safe for the road.
-In those instances regardless of retention cover, the motorcycle will be broken down with parts either (A) salvaged by professional firms or (B) crushed.
+In that instance, regardless of retention cover, the motorcycle will be broken down with parts either (A) salvaged by professional firms or (B) crushed.

 Static Display Cover

-If you intend on exhibiting your bike at shows, then Static Display cover should strongly be considered.
-It’s a form of public liability insurance that will protect you from any mishaps with the viewing public at shows.
+If you intend on exhibiting your bike at shows, then a Static Display product should strongly be considered.
+It’s a form of public liability product that will protect you from any mishaps with the viewing public at shows.
 It also protects your asset from damage caused by the viewing public.

 These four elements should be high on the needs list for a classic bike policy.
-However, roadside assistance, key cover, excess protection and multi-bike insurance (if applicable) should also appear somewhere on that list.
+However, roadside assistance, keys, excess protection and multi-bike cover (if applicable) should also appear somewhere on that list.

-There are several insurance firms that offer competitive specialist policies for classic, vintage and future-classic machines.
-Some do it all, others focus on one or two.
+Several firms offer competitive specialist policies for classic, vintage and future classic machines.
+Some do it all, while others focus on one or two.

-And if you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces
+Should the worst happen, and you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces.

-So here, in order of online reputation and customer reviews are the seven best classic motorcycle insurance companies.
+So here, in order of online reputation and customer reviews are the seven best classic motorcycle brokers in the UK.

-They vary from well-known, generalist motorcycle insurance companies (offering classic policies) to classic motorbike specialists.
+They vary from well-known, generalist motorcycle insurance brokers (offering classic policies) to classic motorbike specialists.
 (All the companies listed offer Comprehensive, Third-Party, Fire & Theft and Third-Party Only cover.)

-Without further ado here’s an overview of each provider.
+Without further ado here’s an overview of each broker.

-First up is Hagarty, a US-owned specialist automotive insurer.
+First up is Hagerty, a US-owned specialist automotive insurer.
 Alongside its collectable classic motorcycle insurance product, it also covers classic cars, motorsports, high-value collections, global transit and car/bike clubs.